-We love having salads with a creamy dressing made out of seeds, nuts or avocados.
-We may also eat flax and hemp seeds, and a brazil nut.
+We love having salads with a creamy dressing made out of seeds, nuts or avocados, some sea salt and lemon.
+We also eat flax or hemp seeds, and brazil nuts.

-Dinner is our only meal that can contain something dehydrated and still raw, such as sweet potato chips, mushrooms, veggie balls, and wraps.
+Dinner is our only meal that may contains something dehydrated, such as sweet potato chips, mushrooms, veggie balls, and wraps.
 We may sometimes add cooked food, like steamed sweet potato and chickpea pancakes.
 However, we feel better when we keep it fully raw.
-Our body spends less energy digesting, we sleep better, we wake up earlier and our bodies keep cleansing.
-Besides, this is all about getting well and naturally hydrated, as a dehydrated condition leads to a higher concentration of toxins and, therefore, an acidic body, ready for all kinds of imbalances.
+Our bodies spend less energy digesting, we sleep better, we wake up earlier and our bodies keep cleansing.
+Besides, this is all about getting well and naturally hydrated, as a dehydrated condition leads to a higher concentration of toxins.

 We may have some tea after dinner.
 If so, we make chamomile, jasmine, milk thistle, nettle, fennel or other digestive soothing herbs.
-Our tea is usually also raw, as we simply mix water with herbs and leave it overnight.
-If we wish to have it warm, we leave it at low heat, just for a few seconds.
+Our tea may also be raw, if we simply mix water with herbs and leave it overnight.
 It has the intense flavor of the herbs and their delicate effects.